tilburgsciencehub/website/content/topics/Computer-Setup/software-installation/Python/learn-python-and-julia.md

 ## Overview

-We introduce you to Python, with the fundamental basics which prepare you to start using and experimenting with this cool programming language yourself!
-Once you understand the basics, the opportunities of Python are almost infinite.
+We introduce you to [Python]((https://www.python.org/)), starting with the fundamental basics to help you begin experimenting with this cool programming language yourself!
+Once you understand these essentials, the opportunities of Python are almost infinite.
+This guide covers:

+- Variables
+- Data types
+- Operators
+- Functions
+- Loops

+{{% tip %}}

+If you haven't installed Python yet, refer to our [Set up Guide](/install/python)
+{{% /tip %}}

 ## Variables